 Spirit art price:

 Also doing family portraits!

-Reiki is also offered at 35.00 per session.
+Reiki is also offered at 35.00 per session per half hour.

 I am now a Reiki Master Teacher, I offer mentorship and certification for those wishing to use their natural gifts of sharing the abundant Chi Energy Universal Life Force.